Shubhamsaxena11/python-utilities/README.md

 # python-utilities
-Simple Python programs to serve as various utilities
+Simple Python programs to serve as various utilities.